Economists Forecast Stephen Moore Wouldn't Be Good For Fed Post

 Stephen Moore On Federal Reserve Board Nomination

-During the Great Recession, for example, Moore complained the Fed's efforts to prop up the economy with low interest rates would spark runaway inflation.
+During the Great Recession, for example, Moore complained that the Fed's efforts to prop up the economy with low interest rates would spark runaway inflation.
 That never materialized.
-Today, with unemployment below 4 percent, Moore's making the opposite case, warning that by raising interest rates last year the Fed was causing a dangerous drop in prices or deflation.
+Today, with unemployment below 4 percent, Moore is making the opposite case, warning that by raising interest rates last year, the Fed was causing a dangerous drop in prices, or deflation.

 That prompted a testy exchange in December on CNN with Washington Post columnist Catherine Rampell, who pointed out — correctly — that none of the indicators watched by the Fed show deflation.

-Critics say Moore's counter-intuitive prescriptions for Fed policy — tight money in bad times, loose money in good — seem to be guided more by who's in the White House than any objective measure of the economy.
+Critics say Moore's counterintuitive prescriptions for Fed policy — tight money in bad times, loose money in good — seem to be guided more by who's in the White House than any objective measure of the economy.

-"If your goal is to stabilize the macro economy, then Stephen Moore's policies go in exactly the wrong direction," said Luther of the American Institute for Economic Research.
+"If your goal is to stabilize the macroeconomy, then Stephen Moore's policies go in exactly the wrong direction," said Luther of the American Institute for Economic Research.
 "If instead your goal is to push Democrats out of office and get Republicans re-elected, then Stephen Moore's policies make perfect sense."

-Opponents say that partisan bent could jeopardize the Fed's reputation for independence and apolitical action.
+Opponents say that this partisan bent could jeopardize the Fed's reputation for independence and apolitical action.

-Moore's credentials as a partisan player are well-established.
+Moore's credentials as a partisan player are well established.
 He was one of the founders of the Club for Growth, which advocates limited government and low taxes.
 In 2012, Moore helped design a tax-cutting experiment in Kansas that blew a big hole in the state's budget but failed to produce the promised economic boom.

 "There is this segment of economists who want to believe, whether the facts support them or not, that low-tax states will grow better than other states," said Miriam Pepper, who was editorial page editor at The Kansas City Star.
 "It certainly didn't work in Kansas.
 It was a disaster, so they've had to retreat."

 Eventually Kansas lawmakers changed course and reversed the tax cuts.
-Nevertheless, Moore wrote an op-ed for the Star in 2014 defending the cuts and insisting low-tax states outperform others.
-Only after the column was published did Pepper and her colleagues discover Moore had his numbers wrong.
+Nevertheless, Moore wrote an op-ed for the Star in 2014 defending the cuts and insisting that low-tax states outperform others.
+Only after the column was published did Pepper and her colleagues discover that Moore had his numbers wrong.
 When the paper ran a correction with the right numbers, the data didn't support Moore's argument.

 "That kind of factual error is just unacceptable," Pepper said.
 "While he was the so-called top economist at Heritage, we decided we were finished with him."

 Even conservative economists who might share Moore's policy preferences have spoken out against his nomination.
-Harvard economist Greg Mankiw, who advised former President George W. Bush, wrote that Moore doesn't have the "intellectual gravitas" for an important job like the Fed.
+Harvard University economist Greg Mankiw, who advised then President George W. Bush, wrote that Moore doesn't have the "intellectual gravitas" for an important job like the Fed.

-Professional economists don't have a vote on Moore's nomination, though.
+Professional economists don't have a vote on Moore's nomination though.
 Senators do.
 And so far no Republican senator has spoken out in opposition.